cjbeattie/wine-climate-api/README.md

 - Any time the user makes a request to the climate-insights endpoint, simply fetch the pre-calculated data from the `climate_insights` table.
 - A table that references all the listed `wine_regions` also exists to link all data via foreign key to the respective wine region.
 - Any aggregation functions are done in the database using Django's ORM rather than calculated in python code.
 This avoids unnecessary amounts of data being loaded into memory.
-- The database is optimized with indexing on frequently queried fields to improve query performance.
+- The database is optimized with indexing on frequently-queried fields to improve query performance.
 Indexes are applied to foreign key relationships, date fields, and other commonly filtered columns to speed up lookups, filtering, and ordering while ensuring efficient data retrieval.
-- Caching has not been implemented, as this endpoint performs a simple database retrieval with no complex processing.
+- Caching has not been implemented, as this endpoint performs a simple database retrieval with no complex processing so it's probably overkill at this stage.
 However, it could still be beneficial in the future to improve response times and reduce database load as the service scales.

 ### Database Schema